ripcdoc/virtualmin-domains-expiry-monitor/README.md

 ## Configuration

 ### Webmin API Access
-- Ensure that Webmin's API is enabled on each server and that the API user has permission to list domains.
+- Ensure that Webmin`s API is enabled on each server and that the API user has permission to list domains.
 - API access is set up via basic authentication.
 Ensure the user credentials are kept secure.

 ### Adjusting Alert Thresholds